caiquecastro/swatches-manager/README.md

 ## Todo

+* Add templates to create infrastructure on the cloud
+* Improve security
 * Enable multiple images for swatches
 * Save image on S3
 * Upload 2 versions of image (large/original and thumbnail)